sdr-enthusiasts/gitbook-adsb-guide/setting-up-the-host-system/preparing-your-system.md

 ### Raspberry Pi DHCPCD Issue

 Some users have reported issues with Raspberry Pi devices loosing network connectivity when running multiple containers.
 In effort to prevent this, run the following command `echo "denyinterfaces veth*" >> /etc/dhcpcd.conf`.
-The file will look something like this:
+This will append the line `denyinterfaces veth*` to end of the file.
+The file will look something like this (note the last line):

 ```
 # A sample configuration for dhcpcd.